Old Fashioned Slow Cooker Rice Pudding (Creamy, Easy, 5-Minute Prep)

 Everything from cheesecake to pulled pork, yes indeedy.
 Does anyone say ‘yes indeedy’ anymore?
 Oh well, just my country gal slang I guess.
 Here are some of my favorite slow-cooker recipes!

-How to make old fashioned rice pudding:
+How to make slow cooker rice pudding:

 So with all of the ingredients in hand, I set out to put together this awesome old fashioned rice pudding with raisins recipe.